 This is the final warning: Do you really want to enable encryption?

-Enable encryption
+Enable encryption by Bjoern Schiessle, Clark Tomlinson AGPL-licensed

 After clicking the Enable Encryption button you see the message "No encryption module loaded, please load a encryption module in the app menu", so go to your Apps page to enable the Nextcloud Default Encryption Module.